 |Gender||1 Year||2 Years||3 Years||4 Years||5 Years|

-When asbestos use was far more pervasive decades ago, the few women who did develop a related illness were usually exposed because they lived near mines or factories — especially those that processed the mineral.
+When asbestos use was far more pervasive decades ago, the few women who did develop a related illness were usually exposed because they lived near mines or factories that processed the mineral.
 Women also found themselves exposed by spouses, family members or friends who worked around asbestos and brought home the tiny fibers on their clothes.

-Although numerous factors contribute to patient survival, women with mesothelioma appear to survive longer than men regardless of age, cancer stage, race or type of treatment.
+Women with mesothelioma appear to survive longer than men regardless of age, cancer stage, race or type of treatment.
 For every age group studied in the SEER program, women fared significantly better than men.

 Sallie Morton was 87 when she received her pleural mesothelioma diagnosis in July 2013.
 She felt she was too old to go through treatment, but that didn’t stop her from living far past her life expectancy.
 Morton is among the 8.3 percent of women in her age range who survived more than four years after a diagnosis.Read Sallie’s Story